danwatford/mf-wp-docker-compose/README.md

 # Morris Federation -  WordPress Docker Compose

-Tools to local development of the Morris Federation Website.
+Tools for local development of the Morris Federation Website.

 Based on https://github.com/danwatford/bfw-wordpress-docker-compose

-Based on retrieved copies of the Morris Federation website files and database, this docker-compose project can be used to work on the website's custom theme and plugin, while using the latest wordpress files (including plugins) as used on the productioni site.
+Based on retrieved copies of the Morris Federation website files and database, this docker-compose project can be used to work on the website's custom theme and plugins, while using the latest wordpress files (including plugins) as used on the production site.

 ## Requirements